Old Atlanta Prison Farm: History and farm operation

-The Old Atlanta Prison Farm began operating in about 1920 and saw its heaviest production during the 1950s, when it was called Honor Farm.
+The Old Atlanta Prison Farm began operating in 1922 and saw its heaviest production during the 1950s.
 By 1959, the farm was producing 880 tons of food and generated $115,000 in profit for the prison system.
 Products produced at the farm included pork, vegetables and milk.

+The majority of prisoners had been arrested for "public inebriation" and related crimes.
+Prisoners frequently went on strike to demand better food, sanitation, and medical care, and to protest the prison's habit of releasing prisoners downtown late at night with nowhere to go.
+Beginning in the 1970s, the prison's agricultural operations were "scaled back down to dairy and livestock—250 cows, 300 hogs, 145 prisoners—and abandoned field by field."
+It was closed officially in the 1990s.

 A 1999 historical analysis of the prison farm by Jillian Wootten of the Atlanta Department of City Planning stated that the farm was owned and operated as a federal prison from 1918 to 1965, when it was acquired by the City of Atlanta.
 In 2021, the Atlanta Community Press Collective analyzed city and press archives and concluded that Wootten's 1999 report conflated three different properties used by prison systems in Atlanta, and that the prison farm was never federally owned.
 Wootten's report described the farm as a relatively low-security establishment for non-violent offenders from its inception until the city's acquisition of the farm in 1965, after which there are limited records.
 The 2021 report by the Atlanta Community Press Collective found evidence of, "systemic abuse, torture, overcrowding, neglect, and racialized violence throughout the prison farm's history, as well as the possibility that unmarked graves of prisoners exist on the grounds."

 Wootten found that the prison farm should be listed on the National Register of Historic Places and recommended that it be preserved as a "valuable, environmentally rich and historic place".

 Civil rights leader Stokely Carmichael was briefly held at the farm as a political prisoner during the civil rights movement.

+Save the Old Atlanta Prison Farm

+For two decades, the grassroots organization Save the Old Atlanta Prison Farm advocated for converting the wooded abandoned prison farm into a public park.
+Members built and maintained trails in the forest and led historical walking tours for neighbors as part of their advocacy.